child looking at a tablet child looking at a tablet

 Consent for photography and filming

 Those appearing in video or photographs will need to have given you their permission.
-A photo release form can be signed by:

-• The individual if they are an adult.
+• The individual, if they are an adult.

-• A parent or guardian if the child is aged 12 or under. (but it's also good practice to ask the child before you use their photograph).
+• A parent or guardian if the child is aged 12 or under.
+(But it's also good practice to ask the child before you use their photograph).

-• Both the parent or guardian and the child if they are aged 13-16.
+• Both the parent or guardian and the child, if they are aged 13-16.

-• The child themselves if they are aged 17 (but inform the parent/guardian).
+• The child themselves, if they are aged 17 (but inform the parent/guardian).

 The National Safeguarding Team have created guidance for non-religious activities involving children and vulnerable adults in the Safer Environments and Activities guidance, which is linked below.